- Andaman Islands

 Isaread more »

 Jabme-aimoThe Lappish underworld, ruled by Jabme-akkao.
-At times, known as Jabme-aimo, Jabme-aibmo or Jabme-aibmo.
+Sometimes referred to as Jabme-aimo, Jabme-aibmo or Jabme-aibmo.

 Jabme-akkaAn old woman, ruler of the Lappish underworld, Jabme-aimo.
-Also referred to as Jabme-akka.
+In some lore, occasionally identified as Jabme-akka.

 Jengk-TongkA Lapp water-spirit or fish-spirit.
-Also known as Jengk-Tongk, Kul-jungk, Kul-jungk, Kul-Jungk or Kul-Jungk.
+Also identified as Jengk-Tongk, Kul-jungk, Kul-jungk, Kul-Jungk or Kul-Jungk.

 Jumalaread more »

 juoigenA Lappish sacred chant.
 This magical incantation is used to call up the spirits of the dead in a form of language known only to initiates.
-Occasionally known as juoigen.
+Occasionally called juoigen.

 JurasmateA Latvian sea-goddess.
-Sometimes known as Jurasmate, Mother of the Sea or Mother of the Sea.
+Sometimes referred to as Jurasmate, Mother of the Sea or Mother of the Sea.

 Kabaread more »

 KalervoIn Finnish lore, father of Kullervo.
 He was killed by his brother Untamo.
-Also called Kalervo.
+On occassion, known as Kalervo.

 Kalevaread more »